aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 …
 ```

-After performing customization of the 'values.yaml` file (and other optional customizations, e.g., enabling Falcosidekick - outside of this Guidance scope) install the Falco Helm chart running the following command:
+After performing customization of the `values.yaml` file (and other optional customizations, such as enabling Falcosidekick - outside of this guidance scope) install the Falco Helm chart running the following command:

 ```bash
 helm install falco -f <path-to-/values.yaml> falcosecurity/falco -n falco